 “Not only do HIIT workouts burn more calories in less time than other types of workouts, but they also improve standard markers of health associated with steady-state cardio exercise in less time, including reduced resting blood pressure, improved VO2 max (What is Vo2 Max?), improved body composition, and improved metabolic health,” she says.

 Over time, HIIT sessions, especially those that are full-body workouts, can increase your resting metabolic rate and contribute to fat loss and muscle gain.

 What Is HIIT Rowing?

-HIIT rowing is simply rowing that follows the principles of high-intensity interval training—a training technique that alternates between brief periods of speed (or intensity) and periods of rest, according to the American Council on Exercise.
+Similar to a HIIT bike workout, HIIT rowing is simply rowing that follows the principles of high-intensity interval training—a training technique that alternates between brief periods of speed (or intensity) and periods of rest, according to the American Council on Exercise.

 The American College of Sports Medicine adds that the periods of intensity are generally performed at 80% to 95% of your maximal heart rate (the maximum number of times your heart will beat in a minute without overexertion), while the recovery periods are usually performed at 40% to 50% of maximal heart rate.

 On the other hand, steady-state rowing is rowing that’s performed for a given amount of time at a constant pace.

 “Steady-state cardio is usually performed at around 60% to 70% of your maximal heart rate.
 It should be a challenging but doable pace you can maintain for 20 minutes or more,” says Amanda.